FAYM Handbook 2020-2021

 Opportunities for performing are an important part of most music classes.
 During the semester, students will prepare for performance opportunities, including the Final Concert, the Class Showcase, and the Solo/Ensemble Recital.
 Every effort will be made to schedule these events before the start of the semester and list them on the FAYM Calendar for your information.

 The Final Concert (Winter Concert or Spring Concert) is a major performance for the large ensemble classes - Bands, Orchestras, and Choirs.
 Students participating in this performance will contribute to the rental fee of the concert venue (usually about $12 per family).
+The Final Concert is a required performance for students in those ensembles!

 Other performance opportunities may be available during the semester if time and logistics allow.